Menu

 group of people smiling

-Looking to host a CivicSpark fellow during their next 11-month fellowship opportunity starting in September 2025?
-PHI’s CivicSpark partner applications for returning partners opened on February 28, and opens March 20, 2025 for new partners.
-Apply by May 15, 2025.
+Looking to host a CivicSpark fellow during their next 11-month fellowship opportunity starting in October 2026?
+PHI’s CivicSpark partner applications open for returning partners on Wednesday, February 18, and open for new partners on Thursday, March 19.
+Apply by May 14, 2026.

 CivicSpark places highly motivated emerging leaders with local organizations to support research, planning, and implementation projects for community resilience.
 CivicSpark staff work with project partners to coordinate a positive fellowship experience.
 Site Supervisors provide direct project supervision of Fellows, with support from CivicSpark Regional Coordinators and other program staff.